- 2-Minute Article

 Faced with these trends, you may wonder if your savings will last as long as your retirement does.
 But you don’t have to worry.
 You can take additional steps that will help protect the hard work you’ve done through retirement planning.

-1. Predictable income throughout retirement
+1. Guaranteed lifetime income payments throughout retirement

 Markets ebb and flow, sometimes unpredictably, and if most of your savings are tied up in the market, your income may take a hit down the road.
 Annuities address this uncertainty by generating a stream of guaranteed lifetime income so you can meet your retirement goals and cover your expenses — no matter the market conditions.